Supermagnum/polychase/test-results.md

 - Comprehensive property-based testing with Hypothesis
 - Extensive robustness testing for malformed data
 - Memory profiling and leak detection
-- 70% code coverage (exceeding 60% threshold)
+- 60.04% code coverage (meeting 60% threshold)

 The test suite provides confidence in the IMU integration module's correctness, robustness, and reliability.